 A staple of Persian cuisine is the stew.
 We have so many different varieties of stews with some having a tomato base and others an herb base.
 The stew can be meatless or have a base of beef, lamb or chicken.

 Persian stews are almost always served with Persian rice, steamed basmati rice usually studded with saffron.
-While kabob is what many westerners think of when they hear about Persian food, kebab is typically served on special occasions and restaurants.
+While kebab is what many westerners think of when they hear about Persian food, kabob is typically served on special occasions and restaurants.

 Stews are also served in Persian restaurants, but they are more commonly served around the family dinner table on a day to day basis.
 The stew I am sharing today is not a common stew, but one that originates in the Northern part of Iran, near the Caspian Sea.

-Persians also have a love for sour foods.
-We use all kinds of ways to sour of dishes.
-There’s the obvious first choice, lemon juice.
+Persians also have a love for sour foods and use different ways to add sour to our dishes.
 The most common way we sour our stews and soups is with dried limes.
 We use whole dried limes as well as ground dried limes.

 Gojeh sabz are in season in mid to late spring, usually the months of April and May.
 It is a short season, but these green beauties are a coveted treat among Persians.
-My family enjoys eating them alone, with a bit of salt.
-The salt helps cut the sourness.
+Many eat them alone, with a bit of salt to balance the sourness.

 If talking about sour plums makes you wince, just consider opening your horizons.
 You can find sour plums in Persian and middle eastern markets in late spring.
 Although we usually enjoy these gojeh sabz as is, you can also pickle them or use them in a stew.